PlanQK/workflow-modeler/doc/README.md

 # Documentation
 This is the documentation for the Quantum Workflow Modeler.
-It provides all the necessary information to understand, install, and extend this project.
+It provides all necessary information to understand, install, and extend this project.

 ## Table of Contents
 This documentation contains the following sections: